Chicago Bears: 1919–1939: Early Bears

 During the 1920s the club was responsible for triggering the NFL's long-standing rule that a player could not be signed until his college's senior class had graduated.
 The NFL took that action as a consequence of the Bears' aggressive signing of famous University of Illinois player Red Grange within a day of his final game as a collegian.

 Despite much of the on-field success, the Bears were a team in trouble.
 They faced the problem of increased operating costs and flatlined attendance.
 The Bears would only draw roughly 5,000–6,000 fans a game, while a University of Chicago game would draw 40,000–50,000 fans a game.
 By adding top college football draw Red Grange to the roster, the Bears knew that they found something to draw more fans to their games.
 C.C.
 Pyle was able to secure a $2,000 per game contract for Grange, and in one of the first games, the Bears defeated the Green Bay Packers, 21–0.
 However, Grange remained on the sidelines while learning the team's plays from Bears quarterback Joey Sternaman.
-Later in 1925, The Bears would go on a barnstorming tour, showing off the best football player of the day.
+Later in 1925, the Bears went on a barnstorming tour, showing off the best football player of the day.
 75,000 people paid to see Grange lead the Bears to a 17–7 victory over the Los Angeles Tigers, who were a quickly put together team of West Coast college all-stars.
-After a loss to San Francisco, the Bears cruised to a 60–3 over a semi-pro team called the Portland All Stars.
+After a loss to San Francisco, the Bears cruised to a 60–3 win over a semi-pro team called the Portland All Stars.

 Any hopes that Grange would lead the Bears to glory in 1926 were quickly dashed.
-A failed contract talk led to Grange bolting to the AFL's New York Yankees, owned by Pyle.
+A failed contract talk led to Grange bolting to a team in the newly-formed American Football League (AFL), the New York Yankees, which was owned by Pyle.
 The Bears also lost star quarterback Joey Sternaman, who joined the Chicago Bulls of the AFL.
 The Bears replaced Grange with Paddy Driscoll, a star football player in his own right.
-The Bears used the money made from the Grange barn-storming tour to sign the man that replaced him.
+The Bears used the money made from the Grange barn-storming tour to sign the man who replaced him.
 Grange split his time between making movies and playing football.
 However, the time was not right to have two competing pro football leagues, and the AFL folded after only one season.
 Grange would return to the Bears.